openbridge/openbridge.github.io/docs/pipeline.md

 ### Manifests

 The source system should be tracking what was delivered and what was not delivered.
 We suggest that a manifest of files is maintained in the source system.
-This manifest would indeityf the files to be delivered and their state (success? failure? pending?).
+This manifest would identify the files to be delivered and their state (success, failure, pending).
 The manifest procedure allows the source system to recover from certain errors such as failure of network, source/host system or in the transfer process.
 In the event of an error, the source system would know to attempt a redeliver for any file that had not received a successful "226" code from Openbridge.

 ## Status Codes

 Your client will normally be sent a response code of "226" to indicate a successful file transfer.
 However, there are other status codes that may be present.
 See below:

 - A code 226 is sent if the entire file was successfully received and stored
 - A code 331 is sent due to a login error.
-The name okay, but you are missing a password.
+The name is okay, but you are missing a password.
 - A code 425 is sent if no TCP connection was established.
-This might mean the server is not available of some other network error.
+This might mean the server is not available or some other network error.
 Change from PASV to PORT mode, check your firewall settings
 - A code 426 is sent if the TCP connection was established but then broken by the client or by network failure.
 Retry later.
 - A request with code 451, 452, or 552 if the server had trouble saving the file to disk.
-Retry later
+Retry later.
 - A 553 code means the requested action not taken because the file name sent is not allowed.
 Change the file name or delete spaces/special characters in the file name.

-If you are stuck with an error condition, reach out to support for help.
+If you are stuck with an error condition, reach out to Openbridge Support (support@openbridge.com) for help.

 ## File Integrity

 Openbridge uses checksum (or hashes) validation to ensure the integrity of the file transfer.
-Openbridge a 128-bit MD5 checksum, which is represented by a 32-character hexadecimal number.
+Openbridge uses a 128-bit MD5 checksum, which is represented by a 32-character hexadecimal number.
 This only applies to files once they are in our possession.
 We suggest that source systems also calculate MD5 checksum in advance of file delivery to increase the confidence that the integrity of the file to be delivered is met.
 Depending the tools employed by a source system, the checksum process might be built-in.

 Employing file integrity checks will help you cross check that the files delivered form the source system match what was delivered to Openbridge.